Éric Gélinas

-Éric Gélinas (born May 8, 1991) is a Canadian professional ice hockey defenceman who is currently playing with SC Bern of the National League (NL).
-He was selected by the New Jersey Devils in the second round, 54th overall, at the 2009 NHL Entry Draft.
+Éric Gélinas (born May 8, 1991) is a Canadian professional ice hockey defenceman for Lukko of the Liiga.
+He was selected in the second round, 54th overall, by the New Jersey Devils in the 2009 NHL entry draft.
+Gélinas has also previously played for the Colorado Avalanche.

 Playing career

 Amateur

 Gélinas began playing ice hockey at the age of four, and modelled his game after Chris Pronger, from whom he took the jersey number 44.
 At the major junior level, Gélinas played two seasons for the now-defunct Lewiston Maineiacs of the Quebec Major Junior Hockey League (QMJHL), and in 2008–09 led team defencemen in points, registering ten goals and 29 assists in 67 games.
 He also participated in the 2009 CHL Top Prospects Game.
-At the end of the season, on June 26, 2009, he was drafted by the New Jersey Devils in the second round, 54th overall, at the 2009 NHL Entry Draft.
+At the end of the season, on June 26, 2009, he was drafted by the New Jersey Devils in the second round, 54th overall, at the 2009 NHL entry draft.

 Following the Maineiacs' folding in 2011, Gélinas played one-and-a-half seasons for the Chicoutimi Saguenéens before eventually being traded to the Saint John Sea Dogs.
 He was then part of the Sea Dogs team that won the 2011 Memorial Cup, defeating the Mississauga St. Michael's Majors in the final.